Murdoch ICT171 Cloud Project · 2026 S1

 DNS, HTTPS, and real TLS check

-Register a domain and point an A record at the droplet.
-Update Nginx server_name to respond to the domain.
-Install Certbot to obtain and auto-renew a Let's Encrypt certificate.
-Update the check script's CHK-02 block to query the live certificate via openssl s_client and report days until expiry.
+Registered the domain vantageproject.me and pointed an A record at the droplet.
+Updated Nginx server_name to respond to the domain.
+Installed Certbot to obtain and auto-renew a Let's Encrypt certificate.
+The check script's CHK-02 block now queries the live certificate via openssl s_client and reports days until expiry.

 Stage 3